Nitrokey/nitrokey-documentation/nitrophone/apps.rst

 ###############

 Earlier there was a list, but as the Play Service implementation progresses, most of the apps should work, although there are still some not working, a list will be available `here <https://github.com/Peter-Easton/GrapheneOS-Knowledge/tree/master/App%20Incompatibility%20List>`_.

+There is a `list <https://akc3n.org/projects/banking/#list-of-banking-apps>`_ for compatible banking apps, too.
+Click onto the "Report" link behind the regarding banking app to see in which environment it is supported.

+- Pixel 4a refers to the NitroPhone 1
+- Pixel 6 refers to the NitroPhone 2
+- Pixel 6 Pro refers to the NitroPhone 2 Pro

 Recommended Apps
 ################